TarVK/LambdaJS/README.md

 While usually we would write `console.log(decode(v))`, if `v` takes an argument, we have to write `console.log(decode(_=>v(_)(encode(arg))))`.
 This is because we have to pass our value lazily to `decode`, so we have to pass a getter function, and we have to first obtain the function `v` from the lazy getter, by applying it to our dummy variable `_`.
 Only then we can supply our argument to this, which we can create using a string and the encode function, E.g. `console.log(decode(_=>v(_)(encode("(S (S Z))"))))`.

 ### Compilation process
 This repository contains rascal code for compiling ljs code to lambda expressions in JS.
-The rascal code has however not been turned into any proper compiler or IDE tools yet, everything but a proper interface is present.
-Currently the function `testProgram` in `main.rsc` is the main entry point, which takes the code written in `testSyntax` and outputs the compiled code in the terminal.

-I may or may not get back to this and create a proper interface to allow people to use this language.
-Of course there's no practical reason to use this language, but it may still be nice to complete this project.
+See [VSCode integration](#VSCode-integration).